This clean eating cherry almond ice cream is the perfect excuse for dessert!

 Absolutely fantastic stuff!
 And Mini Chef kinda, sorta liked it too.
 Ha!
 (Understatement of the year!)

-I can honestly say, I will never make fruit based ice cream any other way again.
-This machine is a soft serve ice cream lovers dream come true!
+I can honestly say this machine is a soft serve ice cream lovers dream come true!

 And just think.
 It’s healthy ice cream!
 Just fruit!
 Instead of piling on the fat grams and who knows what other ickiness you get with regular ice cream, you’ll enjoy a nice dose of fiber, vitamin A, C, B6 and Manganese!
 Not too bad for a delicious bowl of cherry almond ice cream, don’t cha’ think?